SHAREHOLDER ALERT: Monteverde & Associates PC Continues to Investigate the Following Merger

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY / ACCESSWIRE / August 16, 2021 / Juan Monteverde, founder and managing partner at Monteverde & Associates PC, a national securities firm rated Top 50 in the 2018-2020 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating:
+NEW YORK, Aug.
+20, 2021 /PRNewswire/ -- Juan Monteverde, founder and managing partner at Monteverde & Associates PC, a national securities firm rated Top 50 in the 2018-2020 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating:

-Sykes Enterprises, Inc. (NASDAQ:SYKE) relating to its proposed acquisition by Sitel Group.
-Under the terms of the agreement, SYKE shareholders will receive $54.00 in cash per share they own.
-Click here for more information: http://monteverdelaw.com/case/sykes-enterprises-inc. It is free and there is no cost or obligation to you.
+SharpSpring, Inc. (SHSP) relating to its proposed acquisition by Constant Contact.
+Under the terms of the agreement, SHSP shareholders will receive $17.10 in cash per share they own.
+Click here for more information: http://monteverdelaw.com/case/sharpspring-inc. It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC